Azure/Industrial-IoT/docs/deploy/howto-install-iot-edge.md

 2. Open the Device Twin configuration JSON under IoT Edge -> [your IoT Edge device] -> Device Twin

+3. Insert the following `tags`:

-3. If your gateway uses Linux (with Linux Containers), set the "os" property to "Linux":
+- For Linux (with Linux Containers), set the "os" property to "Linux":

 ```json
 ...